 What are dedicated signals of Pulse engine?

 The dedicated signals are something PoLabs introduced in PoKeysCNCaddon (see the history above) and are specific to Pulse engine.
 These signals are handled in completely different way to ‘PoKeys pins’.
 The dedicated signals have fixed function (limit+, limit-, home input, relay or open-collector output) and are scanned as required by the Pulse engine in PoKeys device.
 As such, these signals are not available to other PoKeys functions and can not be used as general purpose I/O signals.
+More informations about stepper motor driver: complete explanation-stepper motor driver.

 Home/limit signals in Mach4